-Designed to Run - The Human Gait Cycle
+Designed to Run - The Human Gait Cycle is Amazing

 Human beings are amazing running machines!
 As human beings we are designed to run, and even take flight for short periods of time!
 The synergistic actions of a runner’s body provides stability, balance, shock absorption, and propulsion.
 Much of our running ability has to do with our body’s capacity to store and release elastic energy.